-(a) No person shall be a state provisional appraiser for less than one (1) year or more than a total of six (6) years except that under circumstances of bona fide personal or physical hardship or other good cause, the commission or commissioner may allow additional time on a case by case basis.
+(a) No person shall be a state provisional appraiser for less than two (2) years or more than a total of six (6) years except that under circumstances of bona fide personal or physical hardship or other good cause, the commission may allow additional time on a case by case basis.
 Such six (6) year total shall not include any period for which the proposed appraiser has given the commission earliest reasonable written notice of complete suspension of appraisal activity in Connecticut.